mellowagain/Titan/README.md

 * Automatic index timer which outputs when an account has finished its 6 hours cooldown.
 * Cross-platform compatibility, supports both Windows and Linux.
 Darwin support is coming soon.
 * No installation necessary, every release is provided as binary archives.
+* Tracking of botted victims with automatic notification when a ban occurs.
+* Automatic Steam Guard code generation from Shared Secrets
 * Steam Guard support

 ## Installation